-If your dog is a current patient and up-to-date on his or her other vaccinations, the flu vaccines can be given during a brief complimentary nurse appointment.
+If your dog is a current patient and up-to-date on his or her other examinations and vaccinations, the flu vaccines can be given during a brief complimentary nurse appointment.

 If your dog develops a cough, nasal discharge, or fever, please call us right away.
 We have developed infectious disease protocols to help protect all our patients, and will advise you regarding how to bring your dog to our office to minimize the risk of infecting other patients.